 How Can You Help?

 It does not take much to make a big difference for those in need across our state.
 The fight against hunger is not solitary; every bit of help gets us collectively closer to ending hunger in Maine.
-Volunteering with a local hunger relief organization is always extremely rewarding work, as it provides meals for those in need and is work you know will make a difference.
+While funding is always needed to support ongoing work to put food into the hands of hungry Mainers, financial donations are not the only way to help end hunger.
+Volunteering with a local hunger relief organization (such as food banks and pantries, school programs, community programs, soup kitchens, and more) is always extremely rewarding work, as it provides meals for those in need and is work you know will make a difference.
 Help pack food boxes, sort food, and/or cook meals for those within the community needing a warm plate of food.
 Alternatively, host a nonperishable food drive and/or collect funds to benefit a food bank or pantry in your area.
+Similarly, you can also make a difference simply by sharing information with those in your circle on hunger and how to help.

 Of course, you can always donate to trusted ending hunger initiatives and organizations, such as our Campaign for Ending Hunger, Good Shepherd Food Bank, Full Plates Full Potential, and any of the ample food banks and pantries across the state.
 Even a donation of $1 can help provide 2 healthy meals to those in need.